sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 *   BGP will stop exchanging packets with the peers.
 *   Teamd will continue exchanging LACP PDUs but stop processing any changes in the peer PDUs.

+However, all components will continue to process requests received by them from other switch stack components.
+This connotes that each component will stop generating events for which it is the source, but will continue to process request from other components.
 After all components have been freezed, the switch would eventually reach a state wherein each component stops generating new events and thus the switch becomes quiescent.
 This is because: